 Superannuation changes – What you need to know

 The government has recently introduced changes to address the second recommendation.
-After the passing of the bill, superannuation now works on an ‘opt-in’ rather than an ‘opt-out’ basis for specific members.
-Your super will work on this ‘opt-in’ basis if you are under the age of 25 or have a balance below $6000.
-This change was designed to help you if you are a young, casual or part-time worker.
-If your insurance doesn’t work on an ‘opt-in’ basis, then your super may be at risk of erosion.
+After successfully passing the bill, superannuation works on an ‘opt-in’ rather than an ‘opt-out’ basis for specific members.
+Your super will work on this ‘opt-in’ basis if you are under 25 or have a balance below $6000.
+This change is designed to help if you are a young, casual or part-time worker.
+But be aware if your insurance doesn’t work on an ‘opt-in’ basis, your super may be at risk of erosion.

-Despite the changes in superannuation, if you have more than one super account, chances are you will be paying for more than one insurance premium.
-These premiums will then erode your “Stale” accounts until you have less than $6000.
-Yet, paying multiple insurance premiums provides little benefit to you over a singular insurance policy even when making a claim.
+Despite the superannuation changes, you will pay multiple insurance premiums if you have more than one super account.
+These premiums will erode your dormant accounts until you have a balance of less than $6000.
+Yet, paying multiple insurance premiums provides little benefit to you over a singular insurance policy, even when making an insurance claim.

-Throughout the process of tidying up these accounts, however, you will be met with repeated barriers even after the inquiry in superannuation misconduct.
+While tidying up these accounts, however, you will likely encounter repeated barriers even after the inquiry into superannuation misconduct.

-In one particular case, a career-ending injury stopped an individual from working who possessed seven different superannuation accounts.
-He started by consolidating (rolling over) these accounts into one for ease of access.
-His approved lawyer then contacted the super funds only to be met with constant barriers and refusal to contact.
-Only through lodging a complaint with the Australian Financial Complaints Authority (AFCA) did the superannuation companies assist the claim process.
+In one case, a career-ending injury stopped someone from working who had seven superannuation accounts.
+This person began consolidating (rolling over) these accounts into one for ease of access.
+His approved lawyer then contacted the super funds only to be met with constant barriers and refusal to communicate.
+Only by complaining to the Australian Financial Complaints Authority (AFCA) did the superannuation companies assist the claim process.